angellan-msft/AiIntegration/README.md

 ## Deploy the Bot to Azure

-### MSI auth for bot web app

-Update appsettings.json on the following properties:
-- MicrosoftAppType: Leave it as blank
-- MicrosoftAppId: Client ID of the web app registration
-- MicrosoftAppPassword: Password of the web app registration
-- MicrosoftAppTenantId: Tenant ID of the bot
+### How to set up resources
+1. Create a User Assigned Managed identity (MSI) resource and note down the client id.
+2. Create an Azure Bot resource, choose User-Assigned Managed Identity as the Type of App and provide the client id of MSI as the App ID.
+3. Create a Web App resource.
+After creating it, please go to "Settings - Identity" section and upload the MSI you just created.
+Also, please go to "Overview" section, find the default domain and note down the URL "https://default-domain/api/messages".
+Then go to the Azure Bot resource and put the URL in the "Settings - Configuration - Messaging endpoint" field.
+4. Follow [Quickstart: Create and manage Communication Services resources](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create Azure Communication Service resource, a user and a user token.
+5. Enable ACS Chat Channel for your Azure Bot resource and write down bot's ACS ID.

 ### How to build and deploy this bot web app

-1. **OPTIONAL: Drag the GenevaSyntheticsBot project folder out of async_spool_chat repo** and continue.
-The deployment may fail when the folder is within the async_spool_chat repo.
-2. **Open your project in Visual Studio Code.** Ensure you use VS Code, as it supports AAD Authentication in code deployment.
+1. **Open your project in Visual Studio Code.** Ensure you use VS Code, as it supports AAD Authentication in code deployment.
 2. **Install the Azure App Service extension in Visual Studio Code**.
 3. **Sign in to your Azure account** in Visual Studio Code by clicking the Azure icon in the Activity Bar on the side of the window.
 4. **Build the project in Release mode** and output the generated files to the `./bin/Publish` folder within your project directory by running the following command in the integrated terminal.
 You need to navigate to the specific project folder (which should contain the `.csproj` file) before running the command: